nf-core/setup-nextflow/README.md

 > **default: `17`**

 A version string to specify the version of Java to use.
+Nextflow supports Java 21 as of Nextflow `24.05.0-edge` onwards.
+Java 11 was deprecated from `24.11.0-edge` onwards.

 ### `java-distribution`

 > **default: `zulu`**

 A string to specify the Java distribution to use.
+See [actions/setup-java](https://github.com/actions/setup-java?tab=readme-ov-file#supported-distributions) for more details.

 ## Outputs